ihor-delta/delta/README.md

 ## Base principles:
 - cooperation, and competition to keep cooperativity
+  - cooperation is about to help someone to run or stand up if he/she falled down with you when you are doing sport (analogy)
 - equality and unity of diversity
   - to keep social adaptivity as we can't survive alone, only in group
   - other representative is also a representative, of these Freedoms, common-law and of some specie